myIR, payments and more

 Housing New Zealand provided policy advice on the KiwiSaver first home deposit subsidy.
 Housing New Zealand is also responsible for setting the subsidy's caps for house price and income, and processing first home deposit subsidy applications.

-The Commission for Financial Literacy and Retirement Income is associated with KiwiSaver through its financial education programme.
+The Commission for Financial Capability is associated with KiwiSaver through its financial education programme.

 The Commission helps New Zealanders prepare for their retirement, by offering free and independent financial information through the Sorted website.
 Sorted offers easy-to-use online tools to help New Zealanders work out if KiwiSaver is right for them.